Xelon-coder/Hackademint_WU/Web/SQL_Injection/README.md

 1/3

-On tente des payloads assez classiques pour faire en sorte que la requête fasse: 'OR 1=1#
+On tente un payload assez classique : 'OR 1=1#

 2/3